evaera/Bubbles/README.md

 ## Composers

 Composers are special hook functions which can influence composition.
 The Collision and Required utility Bubbles are implemented using composers.
-Composers are a very powerful and dangerous feature, so if you should only use them when necessary.
+Composers are a very powerful and dangerous feature, so you should only use them when necessary.

 Composers are stored just like the other metadata types.
 Each composer stored inside of a Bubble is ran in sequence (in order of composition) as the last step of a `:compose` call (also including helper methods, as they use `:compose` internally).